plesk/wpchk/README.md

 If you have any questions or feedback, please don't hesitate to contact us: wpchk@plesk.com.

+## Technical Requirements

+The minimum required PHP version is 5.4 due to WP-CLI dependency.

 ## License

 Licensed under the Plesk Software License.
 You may obtain a copy of the License at <https://github.com/plesk/wpchk/blob/master/LICENSE.md>.